AntelopeLCA/antelope/entities.md

 ### Quantity Interface

 A Quantity is an `entity` whose reference entity must be a unit in some form.
-The entity inherits the `EntityInterface` plus adds the following:
+The entity inherits the `BaseEntity` plus adds the following:

  * `unit`: a unit string that is derived from the reference_entity